Health & Wellbeing

 When should I be worried about my dog’s paw licking?

-If your dog won’t stop licking its paws and you’re worried this could indicate a more serious health problem, here’s a quick list of things to look for that should be addressed as soon as possible:
+If your dog won’t stop licking its paws and you’re worried this could indicate a more serious health problem, here’s a quick list of signs to look for:

 - Lick granulomas: a chronic skin problem caused by excessive paw licking